 What Can You Eat After Teeth Whitening?

 One aspect that can be overlooked with teeth whitening is how to maintain your bright new smile and look after your newly whitened teeth.
 The first 48 hours are of particular importance and there are foods that can cause discolouration during this period and potentially ruin your bright new smile.

 To prevent this from happening we have developed a ‘Teeth Whitening Diet’ that you can take when you have had your teeth whitened.
 Our ‘white diet’ indicates food and drink that are safe to eat and also points out common foods you should try and avoid.
 Our ‘White Diet’ plan is summarised below, the full sheet is available for download from the teeth whitening section of our site.

 Teeth Whitening Diet Summary

 Selection of drinks that are allowed (with regards to teeth whitening!
 Remember to always drink responsibly)

-Still or sparkling water, lemonade, skimmed milk, clear alcoholic drinks such as white wine and gin.
+Still or sparkling water, lemonade, skimmed milk, or clear alcoholic drinks such as white wine and gin.

 Selection of foods that are allowed after teeth whitening treatment